To develop a dual degree proposal and secure the necessary authorizations and approvals, please follow and review each of the four steps below:

 - In all instances, the Notification Memo is to Cc Daniel Chang, Director for Academic Programs.
 For graduate-level proposals, Cc the Vice Provost and Dean of the Graduate School and Chair of the Graduate Professional Studies Committee (GPSC), and for undergraduate-level proposals, Cc the Vice Provost and Dean for Undergraduate Student Success and the Chair of the Undergraduate Committee (UC).

-- Use the Notification Memo from the Dean to the Provost Model-Template as a guide for writing the Notification Memo.
-Please note, a Notification Memo includes: 1.
+includes:1.
 A clearly stated and succinct request, 2.
 Nature and rationale/justification for the request, 3.
-Statement about budget implications, 4.
+Statementabout budget implications, 4.
 A faculty contact and phone, and 5.
-References/citations, which may support the rational/justification for the request.
+References/citations, which may support the rationale/justification for the request.
 In addition:

-- Ensure that the Notification Memo is initialed by the authorizing Dean or Deans,
+- Ensure that the Notification Memo is initialed by the authorizing Dean,

-- Submit the original Notification Memo via interdepartmental mail or hand-deliver the Notification Memo to Daniel Chang, Director for Academic Programs.
+- Submit Notification Letter via interdepartmental mail or hand-deliver the Notification Memo to Daniel Chang, Director for Academic Programs.

-- Notification Memos that are missing the Dean or Dean’s signature or initials will be returned to the unit.
+- Notification Memos that are missing the Dean’s signature or initials will be returned to the unit.

 - Notification Memos that are not on Office of the Dean Letterhead will be returned to the unit.